Harbor vs Yoru matchup in Valorant

 Understanding how Controller abilities interact with Duelist counterplay is essential for maximizing your agent's potential.
 Harbor's Controller toolkit may excel at certain aspects while Yoru's Duelist kit counters others.
 The Yoru advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.

-Harbor has favorable matchups against 1 agents and unfavorable matchups against 8 agents in Valorant.
-Harbor's strongest matchup is against Jett with a 66.7% win rate.
-The most challenging matchup is Sova at 23.8% win rate.
+Harbor has favorable matchups against 7 agents and unfavorable matchups against 6 agents in Valorant.
+Harbor's strongest matchup is against Omen with a 75.0% win rate.
+The most challenging matchup is Fade at 16.7% win rate.
 Use the table below to find specific matchup details and performance metrics.

 Opponent